 There are two types of cells in the brain; neurons and glia.
 Neurons are the cells that are involved in the processing of information; they receive signals from sensory organs or other neurons; and they integrate information and transmit it.
 The cellular mechanisms used by nerve cells or neurons, are for the most part similar to those used by other cells of the body; however they differ from the other cells of the body in two important ways:

-First, once neurons have differentiated, they never divide again.
+- First, once neurons have differentiated, they never divide again.
 Thus, once they are damaged or destroyed, they are not replaced, unlike the cells of other organs (but see the end of this paragraph).
-In the human brain there are between 100 billion nerve cells (and many more glia) with approximately 100 trillion connections.
+In the human brain there are approximately 100 billion nerve cells (and many more glia) with approximately 100 trillion connections.
 The brain of a 1 year old human contains as many cells as it will ever have, and cells are constantly lost throughout life.
-We probably lose about 200,000 neurons per day, but because we have so many, most of us can get through life without detecting this loss; however if one lives long enough, mental deficits or Alzheimer's-like symptoms are seen in most people (caveat about stem cells in the hippocampus and lining of ventricles).
-(Caveat: stem cells remain in the brain; the layer around the ventricles remains one cell layer thick and can still divide; stem cells in the dentate gyrus keep on dividing and olfactory neurons renew themselves continually).
+We probably lose about 200,000 neurons per day, but because we have so many, most of us can get through life without detecting this loss; however if one lives long enough, mental deficits or Alzheimer's-like symptoms are seen in many people (Caveat: stem cells remain in the brain; the layer around the ventricles remains one cell layer thick and can still divide; stem cells in the dentate gyrus keep on dividing and olfactory neurons renew themselves continually).

 Neurons also differ from other cells in their need for oxygen.
 Deprived of oxygen, nerve cells will die within a few minutes.
 Neurons cannot build an oxygen debt as can muscle cells or other cells of the body; that is, they cannot survive anaerobically.
 This constraint, has, of course, enormous medical implications.
 When oxygen flow is cut off, brain cells die first.

-There are two categories of glia cells in vertebrates:
+There are two categories of glia cells in vertebrates, macroglia and microglia:

-astrocytes which are star shaped cells with many processes and often with numerous filaments (structural framwork)
+Astrocytes; star shaped cells with many processes and often with numerous filaments (provide structural framework)

-- oligodendrocytes, which mainly help to make up the myelin sheath. (in the peripheral nervous system the myelin sheath is made up of glial cells called Schwann cells).
+- Oligodendrocytes, which mainly help to make up the myelin sheath. (in the peripheral nervous system the myelin sheath is made up of macroglial cells called Schwann cells).